z1skgr/RH_-drive_car/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information

-the ability of an innovative algorithm to offer personalized experiences online in a simple racing video game.
-We use a recent stochastic planning algorithm named Rolling Horizon Evolution Algorithm (RHEA), which generates content (parts of a race track) based on the difficulty of the level and the player’s in-game performance.
-The algorithm is tested against Artificial Intelligence (AI) agents; AI racing agents define the bounds of the flow channel within which the players are assessed.
-The algorithm then attempts to bring the level of difficulty to match player performance through its fitness function
+An innovative algorithm to offer personalized experiences online in a simple racing video game.
+A stochastic planning algorithm (Rolling Horizon Evolution Algorithm (RHEA)), generates parts of a race track based on two factors:

+* Difficulty of the level [^1]
+* Player’s in-game performance.

+The algorithm attempts to bring the level of difficulty to match player performance through its fitness function.

 ## Features

 ## Technologies
+* Unity Real-Time Development Platform
+* Unity Machine Learning Agents Toolkit (ML-Agents)

 ## Prerequisites
 This project needs the ML-Agents environment version 0.15.0 to be set up.
 At best I'd suggest to follow the [official installation guide](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md).
 However the following steps should suffice: